-Diploma in Counselling Psychology (conducted in Chinese)
+Diploma in Counselling Psychology (Chinese)

 A Counselling Psychology Programme, containing 6 courses offered at Taiwan Graduate School of Pastoral Psychology by the professors and instructors.This counselling programme is designed to meet the following aims: